kubero-dev/docs/docs/Usermanual/addons.md

 <img src="/assets/screenshots/addons.png" alt="Screenshot of available Kubero add-ons"/>

-Add-ons are installed with the Kubero operator.
-So no special action is needed here.

 ### Third party Operators

 Add-ons can also be installed with a third party operator.
 They work the same way as any other KuberoApp CRD's.